FranciscoStenico/FranciscoStenico/README.md

 ## Hey you!
-My name is Francisco Stenico, Full-Stack Development professional!
+My name is Francisco Stenico, full-stack development professional!

 What do I have to offer?
 - High quality frontend development using the main JavaScript frameworks;